d3z/AdventOfCode/README.md

 # AdventOfCode
-My solutions for the adventofcode.com puzzles
+My solutions for the adventofcode.com puzzles.

+I have, of course, been looking at other people's answers to the puzzles after I complete them.
+Some of the solutions I've committed here are far from optimal solutions when compared to others.
+I thought that I'd just keep my solutions though rather than 'fix' them based on what I read elsewhere.

 ## Day one